Academics. Special Areas of Study

-A concentration in Arctic studies, offered through a variety of departments including the Department of Sociology and Anthropology, the Department of Earth and Oceanographic Science, the Environmental Studies Program, and the Peary-MacMillan Arctic Museum and Arctic Studies Center, provides students with opportunities to explore artistic, cultural, social, political, and environmental issues involving Arctic lands, seas, and peoples.
-Students interested in the Arctic are encouraged to consult with the director of the Arctic Studies Center in order to plan an appropriate interdisciplinary program involving course work and field work at Bowdoin, in study abroad programs, and in the North.
+A focus in Arctic studies, offered through a variety of departments, including the Department of Sociology and Anthropology, the Department of Earth and Oceanographic Science, the Environmental Studies Program, the Department of Government and Legal Studies, and the Peary-MacMillan Arctic Museum and Arctic Studies Center, provides students with opportunities to explore artistic, cultural, social, political, and environmental issues involving Arctic lands, seas, and communities.
+Students interested in the Arctic are encouraged to consult with the director of the Arctic Studies Center in order to plan an appropriate interdisciplinary program involving course work and fieldwork at Bowdoin, in study abroad programs, and in the North.
 Work-study and internship opportunities at the Arctic Museum complement the academic program.

 Engineering Dual-Degree Options